Laragear/Capstone/README.md

 }
 ```

 Alternatively, you may use a callback that modifies the query to group the records to limit.
-The callback should receive the `Illuminate\Database\Eloquent\Builder` instance.
+The callback receives the `Illuminate\Database\Eloquent\Builder` instance you can adjust to your liking.

 ```php
 use Laragear\Capstone\Keep;